 A comprehensive range of resources is available in school.
 Every class has a selection of reference books e.g. dictionaries, thesaurus, project loans and fiction books.
-We have a new library with an updated stock to ensure resources meet our revised topics, in line with the National Curriculum.
+We have a library with an updated stock to ensure resources meet our revised topics, in line with the National Curriculum.
 Pupil voice has also been sought to ensure books also meet the interests of our children.

 Teacher resources are located in classrooms.
 Guided reading books are kept in the school library and classrooms.
-There is a wide selection of levelled reading books, predominantly 'Collins Big Cat' books which are banded into the 'colour book bands' located in the SEND break out area.
+There is a wide selection of levelled reading books which are banded into the 'colour book bands' located in the SEND break out area.